NoraCodes/nora.codes/content/post/why-linux-on-the-pc-needs-a-focus-on-hardware-support.markdown

 - Open Source
 - Culture
 - Linux
+description: Frustrations with the Linux desktop regarding hardware support.
 ---

 Linux cannot fall behind in hardware support.
 In fact, if we ever want to capture the desktop market, we have to race ahead.